 In order to ensure compliance by the businesses of the laws stipulated the provisions of penalties to be levied are made.
 The monetary and imprisonment punishments that can be levied in specific cases as follows:

 1. Fault in the register under the VAT regime will attract a penalty of up to BHD10,000.

 2. Fault in providing the tax authority with information it requests the penalty up to BHD5,000 will be levied.

 3. Further, the below-mentioned acts will be considered as tax evasion, and could result in imprisonment-

 a) Failure to register for VAT within 60 days of the registration deadline

 b) Failure to pay VAT within 60 days of the payment deadline

 e) Unrightfully recovering input VAT

-In order to avoid the levy of hefty penalty and punishment due to non-compliance, it is important for every business unit to be familiar with the VAT compliance in Bahrain requirements.
+In order to avoid the levy of hefty penalties and punishment due to non-compliance, it is important for every business unit to be familiar with VAT compliance in Bahrain requirements.
 The Ministry of Finance, Kingdom of Bahrain has undoubtedly stated that there will be no relaxation in charge of penalties for non-compliance so companies and businesses in Bahrain are advised to be VAT compliant as soon as possible.

 Businesses have obstacles while planning for VAT, just as they do with any new regulation.
 BMS Auditing in Bahrain has a specialized staff of VAT Consultants.
 Our experienced VAT team in the Lower Gulf, in collaboration with international VAT experts across the BMS network, has been advising and implementing strategies to assist organizations in meeting their VAT obligations and reducing VAT liabilities, particularly for clients who do not have full VAT recovery.